hibounashi/devfest-challenge/README.md

 # Devfest-challenge
-These are some of the challenges I try to solve in the event of Algiers's Devfest
+These are some of the challenges I try to solve in the event of Algiers's Devfest.